 This section allows the user to trim down the extents of the exported LIDAR file.
 There are two methods for defining the data extents from the Map View.

-- User-defined limits: The user can define the limits for the LIDAR data to be exported for.
+- User-defined limits: The user can define the limits for the LIDAR data to be exported.
 Click the [Pick] button.
-The dialog box will temporarily disappear and an information message will be displayed to the user on the status line.
-Click and drag a rectangular region for defining the LIDAR data limits.
+The dialog box will temporarily disappear, and a message will be displayed to the user on the status line.
+Click and drag a rectangular region to define the LIDAR data limits.
 After releasing the mouse, the user will be returned to the dialog box.
 A layer will be created with a rectangular box to represent the selected user-defined region.

-- HEC‑RAS model extents: If a HEC‑RAS model has been defined, this option will create a bounding rectangular region the same size as the HEC‑RAS model reaches and cross sections, plus an additional buffer boundary.
+- Model extents: If a project model has been defined, this option will create a bounding rectangular region to the extents of the defined model, plus an additional buffer boundary.

 Filter LIDAR Data